 In week five, we considered “how objects behave in space.”
 I liked the challenge of truly looking at a lantern, a bottle of dish detergent, and a lampshade to determine proportion, shape, and line.
 I also greatly appreciated Paul’s advice to be in the moment while engaged in drawing: “Don’t focus on where you think you should be (skill-wise) or what your drawing should look like.
 Be here now!”

 The following week, I learned to pay more attention to the spaces between objects.
 Our task was to “go after” the shapes created in the gaps between items such as a chair, a goblet, and a sled propped up together on a table.
 We used white charcoal on colored paper to depict the negative space, allowing the objects to take form from the absence of charcoal.

 It was the objects’ turn to live in the gaps and let so-called empty space take center stage for a change.
 Why should positive, filled-up space always get all the attention when so many fascinating patterns are waiting to be noticed in the liminal places, the edges of objects, and the sea of animated air between them?
 I loved the radical shift in visual and conceptual perspective that the lesson in negative space inspired.

-During week seven’s still-life exercise with two objects, I was very aware of the lovely negative-space shape made by the inside of my grandmother’s silver teapot’s handle.
+During week seven’s still-life exercise with two objects, I became very aware of the lovely negative-space shape made by the inside of my grandmother’s silver teapot’s handle, something I might not have noticed prior to the class.
 As I gazed at the teapot and a green vase from TSA’s closet of diverse objects, Paul suggested, “Let the shape lead you to the line.”

 On the eighth class, we had a new model, and Paul instructed us to “build a height and width for the form and then plant a shoulder.”
 I liked the use of the verb “to plant” in a drawing context because it implied bold, purposeful action, a deliberate sowing of a seed from a burlap bag, a strong line from which something new can grow.